Tats Lau

-Tats Lau Yee-Tat (劉以達; born 23 February 1963) is a Hong Kong musician, songwriter, singer and actor.
+Tats Lau Yee-Tat (劉以達; born 23 February 1963) is a Hong Kong musician, songwriter and actor.

 Music career

 During the 1980s, Tats Lau was active in Hong Kong's independent music scene.
 He established several underground bands including DLLM and OEO (Oriental Electric Orchestra, which was influenced by YMO).

 Lau's career reached its climax when he established classic Cantopop duo Tat Ming Pair with Anthony Wong Yiu Ming.
 Tats Lau is the chief music composer and instrumentalist in Tat Ming Pair while Anthony Wong is the lead singer.
 Unlike other Cantopop musicians in the same generation, Tats Lau has strong influence of Synthpop music from UK.
 Tat Ming Pair, along with Beyond and Tai Chi, eventually became one of the most important music groups in Hong Kong history.